Getting to Haines

 - By boat from Bellingham, WA - about a 2 hour drive north of Seattle, Bellingham is where the Alaska Marine Highway System departs from

-- By cruise ship - many ships stop in Haines or Skagway, and a short 1-hour boat ride from Skagway will get you to Haines if your ship doesn't stop here
+- By cruise ship - many ships stop directly in Haines, or our neighbor community of Skagway.
+A short 1-hour boat ride away will get you here from Skagway!

 Would you like a road map of Alaska?
 Go to Alaska.org to order one for free!